taig/scala-linguist/README.md

 ## Usage

-Currently, this library only exposes a single method, allowing to detect the language when given a path and source code.
+- Detect the language when given a path and source code

 ```scala
 import cats.effect.{IO, IOApp}